DraconicOv/StakeAClaim2/README.txt

 # Enable featurs that use stakes.
 stakes-enable: true

 # Item (wand) to hold for 'support' and other features.
-Default: 288 (feather)
-wand: 288
+wand: FEATHER

 # Regular expressions filter.
 Used to determine what regions are 'claims' by naming convention.
 Default: matches n12e3, S2W56, etc.
 claim-name-regex-filter-string: ^[NSns]\d\d?[EWew]\d\d?$